dart-lang/site-www/src/content/codelabs/dart-cheatsheet.md

 ### Code example {:.no_toc}

-Fill in the factory constructor named `IntegerHolder.fromList`, making it do the following:
+Replace the line `TODO();` in the factory constructor named `IntegerHolder.fromList` to return the following:

-* If the list has **one** value, create an `IntegerSingle` with that value.
+* If the list has **one** value, create an `IntegerSingle` instance using that value.
-* If the list has **two** values, create an `IntegerDouble` with the values in order.
+* If the list has **two** values, create an `IntegerDouble` instance using the values in order.
-* If the list has **three** values, create an `IntegerTriple` with the values in order.
+* If the list has **three** values, create an `IntegerTriple` instance using the values in order.
 * Otherwise, throw an `Error`.

+If you succeed, the console should display `Success!`.

 ```dartpad
 class IntegerHolder {